nooranabumazen/weekly-planner/README.md

 A toggle button in the left sidebar (above the search icon) flips between the two layouts in one click.
 Your preference syncs across devices.

-In horizontal mode, drag the edge between any two columns to resize all columns at once.
-Drag handles at the top and bottom of the time grid let you hide early-morning or late-night hours.
+In horizontal mode, drag handles at the top and bottom of the time grid let you hide early-morning or late-night hours.

 <!-- Replace with a screenshot showing horizontal column layout -->
 ![Layout options](screenshots/layout-options.png)